Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 # Only use this parameter if you have low-complexity data.
 low.complexity: ""
-n.highly_affected.genes: "" # select number of most highly affected genes to be shown. n.markers.genes: "" # select number of most highly affected markers to be shown.
+n.highly_affected.genes: "" # select number of most highly affected genes to be shown. n.markers.genes: "" # select number of most highly affected markers to be shown .

 # ***OPTIONAL***
 # These parameters will result in the filtering of cells based on a minimum or maximum number of genes and UMIs (transcripts/RNA molecules).
 # These parameters will be applied during the extensive filter step.
-featureLOW: ""  # remove cells that express a minimum given number of genes.
+featureLOW: ""  # remove cells that express a minimum given number of genes
-countLOW: ""    # remove cells that contain a minimum given number of RNA molecules.
+countLOW: ""    # remove cells that contain a minimum given number of RNA molecules
-featureHIGH: "" # remove cells that express a maximum given number of genes.
+featureHIGH: "" # remove cells that express a maximum given number of genes
-countHIGH: ""   # remove cells that contain a maximum given number of RNA molecules. mt.Con: ""      # removes cell with MT percentage aboce the given value.
+countHIGH: ""   # remove cells that contain a maximum given number of RNA molecules mt.Con: ""      # removes cell with MT percentage aboce the given value
-# Same as above, but by quantile (use any number between 0 and 100).
+# Same as above, but by quantile (use any number between 0 and 100)
 feature.quantile.low: ""
 UMI.quantile.low: ""
 feature.quantile.high: ""
 UMI.quantile.high: ""

 # ***OPTIONAL***
-# Example1:  skip.DoubletFinder: "yes" (skips the filtering of doublets after detection).
+# Example1:  skip.DoubletFinder: "yes" (skips the filtering of doublets after detection)
 # Doublet detection will always run, only filtering will be skipped if you choose to.
 skip.DoubletFinder: ""
-CPU.cores: "" # number of cores for the parameter-sweep during the doublet detection.
+CPU.cores: "4" # number of cores for the parameter-sweep during the doublet detection.
 ```

 ## Locate your resuls